“Very early in the morning, while it was still dark, Jesus got up, left the house and went off to a solitary place, where He prayed.” – Mark 1:35

 With so much going on, it’s hard to not feel anxious in times like these.
 Anxiety, however, can look different for everyone.
 Some may turn to action and busyness as a form of distraction; while others can become overwhelmed, only to freeze and do nothing.

-While Jesus didn’t experience COVID-19, Mark 1 shows us that there were very pressing needs all around Him.
+While Jesus may not have experienced the exact uncertainties, Mark 1 shows us that there were very pressing needs all around Him.
 People “brought to Him all that were sick or oppressed by demons.
 And the whole city was gathered together at the door” (vs. 32-33).
 Imagine an entire city waiting on Jesus for healing or to speak with Him.
 What did He do?
 Did He become overwhelmed by the need and start healing all the more?
 Did He shut down?

 God always loves to spend time with us.
 So, when He calls you to do something, you can be sure it’s for your eternal good.
 What are some of the benefits of spending time with God?